 Community solar is program available to OPPD customers which provides them an opportunity to participate in renewable energy through a local solar farm.
 Instead of installing solar panels on your own home (which can be very costly), community solar utilizes energy produced by a solar farm located right here in our community.
-This solar farm is comprised of several solar panels, which will produce 5 MW of renewable energy available for our customers.
+This solar farm is comprised of several solar panels, which can produce 5 MW of renewable energy available for our customers.

 “Community solar business models increase deployment of solar technology in communities, making it possible for people to invest in solar together.
 Shared solar falls under the community solar umbrella, allowing multiple participants to benefit directly from the energy produced by one solar array.
 Shared solar participants typically benefit by owning or leasing a portion of a system, or by purchasing kilowatt-hour blocks of renewable energy generation.”

 Yes.
 Any household can participate, whether or not you own your home.
 If you are living in a single family home, apartment, condominium, or townhome- you are eligible to participate.

-The solar panels for this project will be located in Fort Calhoun, Nebraska near the retired OPPD Fort Calhoun Nuclear Station.
+The solar panels for this project are located in Fort Calhoun, Nebraska near the retired OPPD Fort Calhoun Nuclear Station.

-The solar farm will have the capacity to produce up to 5 Megawatts of electricity.
+The solar farm has the capacity to produce up to 5 Megawatts of electricity.
 Visit our Community Solar Dashboard for production information.

 The solar panels are primarily made of monocrystalline silicon, glass, aluminum, and small amounts of other materials common in household electronics.
 The panels do not pose a chemical hazard to the public, underlying soil or groundwater.

-The site is 77.5 total acres and 35 acres will be used by the panels.
+The site is 77.5 total acres with 35 acres used by the panels.